 Chapter 2 is currently a work in progress.
 It will contain advice on the design and use of directional signs, and also other informatory signs such as home zone signs.
 Due to the amount of work required to complete chapter 2, it is intended that interim advice on individual topics will be made available as and when completed.

 The current advice on the design and use of directional informatory signs is published in Local Transport Note (LTN) 1/94.
-Also available is the latest list of primary destinations in England, which supersedes the information in LTN 1/94, and guidance on the calculation of x-heights which is site-specific and more accurate than the table in LTN 1/94.
+Also available is the latest list of primary destinations in England (PDF, 64.4KB), which supersedes the information in LTN 1/94.

 Chapter 3 regulatory signs (ISBN 9780115529252)

 Guidelines on the correct use of regulatory signs prescribed by the traffic signs regulations.
-These include prohibited turns, waiting and loading restrictions, bus and cycle lanes etc. There is also a comprehensive section dealing with the signing of speed limits.
+These include prohibited turns, waiting and loading restrictions, bus and cycle lanes, for example.
+There is also a comprehensive section dealing with the signing of speed limits.

 Chapter 4 warning signs (ISBN 9780115524110)